Skip to main content

 In the example below, you can see that the rplidar_node we ran earlier is publishing to the topic /scan.

-Topics Screenshot
+Topics screenshot

 Take a look here for more information on how topics and messages work.